Azure-Samples/cognitive-services-speech-sdk/quickstart/java/jre/text-to-speech/README.md

 ## Build the sample

-> Note: more detailed step-by-step instructions are available [here](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-java-jre).

 * **By downloading the Microsoft Cognitive Services Speech SDK when building this sample, you acknowledge its license, see [Speech SDK license agreement](https://docs.microsoft.com/azure/cognitive-services/speech-service/license).**
 * [Download the sample code to your development PC.](/README.md#get-the-samples)
+> Note: more detailed step-by-step instructions are available [Accompying Article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?tabs=terminal&pivots=programming-language-java).
 * Create an empty workspace in Eclipse and import the folder containing this sample as a project into your workspace.
 * Edit the `Main` source:
   * Replace the string `YourSubscriptionKey` with your own subscription key.